 The Silver Vixen

 The silence in the shallow valley but for the breath of wind through pines was total.
 Weary and weighted by age, Vera did nothing to disturb that quiet, even as coughs clawed to escape her withered lungs.
 She hid in a tangle of scrub just beyond a little shack.
-Micah squatted beside her.
-He had chosen their cover; its view of the dwelling was uninterrupted.
-Micah’s black eyes were fixed on its crude door.
+Micah squatted beside her; he had chosen their cover.
+View of the dwelling uninterrupted, Micah’s black eyes were fixed on its crude door.

-The shack stood—slumped, rather—at the base of the valley.
-There was a little glade there dotted with flowers.
-The patches of heather and clover brought to mind a classic cottage garden, though the clearing appeared natural.
-There were signs a few trees had been felled for fuel—a cluster of wood and a small axe rested by the wall nearest.
-Vera was pleased to note those trees chopped down had been replaced.
-Most were saplings, but several fine, strong young fellows stretched their branches into the air alongside seniors.
+The shack stood—slumped, rather—at the base of a little valley.
+There was a glade there dotted with flowers; the patches of heather and clover brought to mind a classic cottage garden, though otherwise the clearing appeared natural.
+There was evidence that trees had been felled for fuel: a cluster of wood and a small axe rested by the shack wall.
+Vera was pleased to note, however, that those trees chopped down had been replaced.
+Most were still saplings, but several fine young firs stretched their branches into the air alongside their senior perennials.

-There was little evidence of the outside world, only a lead pipe stuffed through the thatched roof to pump out smoke.
-The shack’s walls were stone to Vera’s thigh, then interwoven twigs given strength by clay, insulation against the wind.
-The only window was shuttered; they couldn't see inside.
+There was little evidence of the outside world here, only a lead pipe stuffed through the thatched roof to funnel out smoke.
+The shack’s walls were stone at the base, the remainder interwoven twigs and branches given strength by clay, fair insulation against the wind.
+There was only window.
+It was shuttered; they couldn’t see inside.

 But there was no one inside.
 Not yet.